fixture-py/fixture/docs/source/using-dataset.rst

 .. contents:: :local:

 Before loading data, you need to define it.
-A single subclass of DataSet represents a database relation in Python code.
+A single subclass of :class:`DataSet <fixture.dataset.DataSet>` represents a database relation in Python code.
 Think of the class as a table, each inner class as a row, and each attribute per row as a column value.
 For example::